erikdubbelboer/blog.dubbelboer.com/_posts/2012-08-24-execute-with-timeout.md

     $status = proc_get_status($process);

     // Read the contents from the buffer.
-    // This function will always return immediately as the stream is none-blocking.
+    // This function will always return immediately as the stream is non-blocking.
     $buffer .= stream_get_contents($pipes[1]);

     if (!$status['running']) {